TTacco/Hollow-Point/README.md

 Why did I make this?
 I wish I knew too.

 While this mod is not to be taken seriously, It still aims to make a semi-serious fun ranged weapon mod to capitalize on Hollow Knight's movement system.

+**AUTHOR'S NOTE: Due to personal reasons like burnout and motivation, I might not be able to fix all the bugs so PLEASE READ THE ISSUES LIST BELOW BEFORE ASKING QUESTIONS ABOUT IT**

 ________________________________________________________________________________________________________________

 ## FEATURES: